 The Bush Administration cut funding for the NCI program sharply, requesting \$6.6 million for FY2002.
 With this low level of funding, the program would have to withdraw from two of the three nuclear cities that participate.
-The Administration has also indicated that it might eliminate the NCI program completely and merge its remaining projects into the IPP program.
+The Administration has also indicated that it would like to eliminate the NCI program and merge its remaining projects into the IPP program.
 The Senate Armed Services supported the Administration's funding request for NCI, but did not support the Administration's plan to merge the NCI program with the IPP program.
 The House, however, required that DOE merge the NCI program with the IPP program in by July 1, 2001.
+In the Conference Report on the FY2002 Defense Authorization Bill, Congress approved the merger of the two programs, into a new Russian Transition Initiative, but, at the Senate's insistence, required that DOE continue to plan for and fund the NCI programs separately.
+It also increased funding for the combined program from the President's request of \$28.8 million to \$42 million in the Energy and Water Appropriations Bill and an additional \$15 million in the Emergency Supplemental Appropriations Bill.
+The Bush Administration has requested \$39 million for this combined program in its budget for FY2003.